Doug Jarvis

-Douglas McArthur Jarvis (born March 24, 1955) is a Canadian former professional ice hockey forward who played for the Montreal Canadiens, Washington Capitals and Hartford Whalers in the National Hockey League.
+Douglas McArthur Jarvis (born March 24, 1955) is a Canadian former professional ice hockey forward who played for the Montreal Canadiens, Washington Capitals and Hartford Whalers in the National Hockey League (NHL).
 He was a four-time Stanley Cup winner with the Canadiens.

 Jarvis never missed a regular season game in his NHL career, which began on October 8, 1975, and ran until 1987; from 1986 until 2022, he held the NHL's longest-ever iron man streak.
 He previously served as an assistant coach for the Boston Bruins of the National Hockey League.
 He is currently a senior advisor for the Vancouver Canucks.